Event Space Use

 The Library reserves the right to change a group event time or place if necessary for the Library’s operations, or to revoke event space privileges at any time.

-Adults 18 years and older are required to make event space reservations and be present for events in their entirety.
+An adult 18 years or older is required to make event space reservations, and one adult must be present for events in their entirety.

 Charges

-Groups using Event Spaces are encouraged to make $25 donations per use.
+Groups using event spaces are encouraged to make $25 donations per use.
 Donations may be made at any time.
-Checks should be made out to Schlow Centre Region Library and can be mailed to the attention of the Office Manager at 211 S. Allen Street, State College, PA 16801.
+Checks should be made payable to Schlow Centre Region Library and mailed to the attention of Patron Services at 211 S. Allen Street, State College, PA 16801.
+Donations may also be made online at www.schlowlibrary.org/donate using a credit card.
 As noted elsewhere, charges may apply for audiovisual equipment use or for cleaning.

 Indemnification

-Individuals or groups wishing to use Library Event Spaces, grounds or parking will indemnify and hold harmless the Library from any and all claims, causes of action, costs, expenses or losses including reasonable counsel fees which might arise out of the use of Library spaces for the event or gathering with the exception of liability which arises from the negligence of the Library.
+Individuals or groups wishing to use Library Event Spaces, grounds, or parking will indemnify and hold harmless the Library from any and all claims, causes of action, costs, expenses, or losses, including reasonable counsel fees which might arise out of the use of Library spaces for the event or gathering with the exception of liability which arises from the negligence of the Library itself.

 Using the Spaces

-Groups may advertise their events on the public bulletin board on the second floor by submitting their sign for approval to the Reference Desk.
+Groups may advertise their events on the public bulletin board on the 2nd floor by submitting a sign no larger than 8-1/2" X 11" to the Adult & Teen Services Desk for approval.

-Event coordinators must check in and check out at the Circulation Desk for events held in a first floor space, and at the Reference Desk for events held in a second floor space.
-Attendance numbers must be reported during the check-out process.
+Event coordinators must check in and check out at the front desk for events held in a first-floor space, and at the Adult & Teen Services Desk for events held in a second-floor space.
+Attendance numbers must be reported during check-out.

 Groups congregating before or after an event must respect Library rules and patrons.

-Groups must arrange and return furnishings to the storage closet themselves.
-The Community Room kitchen may be used to prepare simple refreshments with the groups’ own supplies, but must be completely cleaned after use.
-Groups will be charged for cleaning and/or replacement costs if the premises are not restored to their original condition.
+Groups using the Community Room must arrange and return furnishings to the storage closet themselves.
+The Community Room kitchen may be used to prepare simple refreshments with the group’s own supplies, but must be completely cleaned after use.
+The library card associated with the application will be charged for cleaning and/or replacement costs if the premises are not restored to their original condition.
+Schlow will notify the cardholder if any fees are assessed.

 Failure to comply with Library policies may lead to immediate event termination, exclusion of individuals from Library premises pursuant to the rules, and/or loss of future Event Space privileges.